luau-project/minpack-builder/README.md

 In order to provide an unified C API for minpack, we use CMake [[2]](https://cmake.org/) as a build system to download the source code directly from the official minpack website [[1]](https://www.netlib.org/minpack).
 Then, we handle vendor-specific parameters of the Fortran compiler to build the library conforming to the API seen on Linux operating systems.
 Finally, we install it on a suitable location defined by the developer, making the minpack binaries easily discoverable as a CMake [[2]](https://cmake.org/) module or pkg-config [[15]](https://gitlab.freedesktop.org/pkg-config/pkg-config) module.

-## Supported Platforms
+## Continuous Integration

-At the moment, the continuous integration on github is able to build and install minpack in the following platform / compiler toolchain
+At the moment, the continuous integration on github is able to build and install minpack in the following combination of platform / compiler toolchain.

 > [!NOTE]
 >